occipital/django-content-settings/docs/permissions.md

 )
 ```

-Or you can use the full import line to the function:
+Alternatively, use the full import path for custom permissions:

 ```python
 from content_settings.types.basic import SimpleDecimal